Squatting Without a Rack

 Bill Clark’s 405lb Zercher – image from usawa.com

-A Zercher from the floor is much more grueling than a Zercher out of the rack.
-(For some people, that might actually be a positive.)
+Also, a Zercher from the floor is much more grueling than a Zercher out of the rack.
+(For some, that might actually be a positive.)
 Either way, there is some real loading potential here.

-Zerchers are usually programmed as a secondary squat.
-Though they could take a bit more precedence in a barbell-only plan, they might not be a long-term, 1:1, stand-alone replacement for heavy barbell squats.
+Zerchers are sometime programmed as a secondary squat.
+Though they could take a bit more precedence in a barbell-only plan, they may be best used in shorter phases, as most people are not going to look forward to progressing on this week after week.
+(Your mileage may vary.)

 Barbell Hack Squat

-A behind the back deadlift is a deadlift variation that can be nice for getting some weight on the legs.
-It starts and ends on the floor with the feet flat on the ground.
+A behind the back deadlift is a deadlift variation that starts and ends on the floor with the feet flat on the ground.
+Awesome lift – but this isn’t that.

 I would say that this version is not really a lift for maxing out.
 The deadlift version – yes.
 But the barbell Hack squat would be used more similarly to how you might use the Hack squat machine in the gym.